Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Conclusion

 \section{Conclusion}

-In this work, we investigate whether Large Reasoning Models (LRMs) possess self-awareness of their capability boundaries.
-Through both black-box and white-box analyses, we found consistent evidence that LRMs can distinguish unsolvable from solvable questions: reasoning expressions reveal separable expression trajectories, while hidden states of the last input token encode boundary information even before reasoning begins.
-Building on these insights, we proposed two simple yet effective test-time monitoring strategies that leverage boundary signals to prevent unproductive reasoning for unsolvable questions.
-Our experiments show that these strategies preserve accuracy on solvable problems while substantially improving efficiency and reliability on unsolvable ones.
+We study whether signals related to the operational capability boundary can help mitigate unproductive reasoning in LRMs.
+Across both black-box and white-box analyses, we find that LRMs expose such signals early: reasoning expressions differ systematically between eventually solved and unsolved questions, while the hidden states of the last input token are predictive of eventual correctness even before reasoning begins.
+Based on these findings, we propose two test-time monitoring strategies that reduce unproductive reasoning.
+Experiments show that they largely preserve accuracy on solvable questions while substantially improving efficiency and reliability on questions lie beyond the operational capability boundary.